bateman/python_pyenv_poetry_template/docs/index.md

 > [!NOTE]
 > Tests are executed using `pytest`.
 Test coverage is calculated using the plugin `pytest-cov`.

+> [!WARNING]
+> Pushing new commits to GitHub, will trigger the GitHub Action defined in `test.yml`, which will try to upload the coverage report to [Codecov](https://about.codecov.io/).
+To ensure a correct execution, first log in to Codecov and enable the coverage report for your repository; this will generage a `CODECOV_TOKEN`.
+Then, add the `CODECOV_TOKEN` to your repository's 'Actions secrets and variables' settings page.

 ## Update

 Run `make project/update` to update all the dependencies using `poetry`.

+## Release

+* Add your pending changes to the staging, commit, and push them to the origin.
+* Apply a semver tag to your repository by updating the current project version (note that this will update `pyproject.toml` accordingly):
+  - `make tag/patch` - e.g., 0.1.0 -> 0.1.1
+  - `make tag/minor` - e.g., 0.1.1 -> 0.2.1
+  - `make tag/major` - e.g., 0.2.1 -> 1.0.1
+* Run `make tag/push` to trigger the upload of a new release by excuting the GitHub Action `release.yml`.

+> [!WARNING]
+> Before uploading a new release, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
+The `RELEASE_TOKEN` is generated from your GitHub 'Developer Settings' page.
+Make sure to select the full `repo` scope when generating it.

 ## Build